GeekInTheNorth/TeamPayrollBoard/README.md

 * Template the Configuration.json
 * Make the totals count a different colour to the other counts
 * Removed the need to configure the number of screens to cycle through
+* Added the ability to list a number of events

 TODO
 ====